qiuosier/Rhythm/Readme.md

-# Rhythm - The Bird Nest Project
+# Rhythm - Qiu's Bird Nest Project
 This is Qiu's personal website, designed for Google App Engine standard environment.
 This project uses Python 3.7 and Django 2.2.